nwimmer123/openWords/README.md

 Next, type in a minimum and maximum word length as well as the number of words you want to generate.
 Be sure to select a language from the dropdown menu.
 Click the "Generate my Array" button to see the random words.
 Click "Reset Form" to reset the form.

+##How to contribute
+Make sure you've cloned the repository to a local machine.
+Then, create a fork off of the main branch and make changes there.
+Once complete, commit and push your changes to your local repository and raise a pull request to the main branch.